Glossary · Cyber

 For a foreign-headquartered SaaS, cloud-hosting, managed-service, fintech-infrastructure, or IT-services firm entering the US enterprise market, SOC 2 Type II is the procurement-standard cybersecurity attestation.
 US enterprise buyers (Fortune 500, large mid-market, US healthcare, US financial services) routinely require a current SOC 2 Type II report before signing a master services agreement or order form.
 The report must cover the service in scope, the examination period must be current (no more than 12 months old with bridge letter coverage), and the report must come from an AICPA-member CPA firm in good standing.

-The implementation lift for a foreign firm new to SOC 2 typically runs 9 to 18 months including readiness assessment, control implementation, six-month observation period, and Type II examination.
+The implementation lift for a foreign firm new to SOC 2 typically runs 9 to 18 months including strength assessment, control implementation, six-month observation period, and Type II examination.
 A foreign firm with an established ISO 27001 program will find substantial overlap, but SOC 2 is a different attestation standard, performed by US-licensed CPAs, with different criteria structure.
 The two are commonly maintained in parallel: ISO 27001 for EU and ROW procurement, SOC 2 Type II for US enterprise procurement.

 Where this shows up on the GMA work.